Transition from Resident to Attending

 You just got a physician employment offer.
 Now what?

-“What you can think of your career so far is like you have started off on your own one-yard line and you have driven 99 yards down and you are ready to score.
-You don’t want to fumble the ball right at the end,” warned Cleveland in one episode, underscoring the importance of specialized legal help.
+Think of your career as if “you have started off on your own one-yard line and you have driven 99 yards down and you are ready to score.
+You don’t want to fumble the ball right at the end,” Cleveland said in one episode, underscoring the importance of specialized legal help.

 By the time the offer arrives, there will likely have been a substantial courtship—in-depth interviews and a site visit.
-Being satisfied about those counts.
-Also, a substantial amount of your own research about the potential employer should have been completed.
+Being satisfied with those counts.
+Also, you should have completed a substantial amount of your own research about the potential employer.
+But what follows is just as important.

 When they get serious, seek help fast